 “An over and over repeated cliche is “with great power comes great responsibility”, Remote work trims down the burden of unnecessary commute, but creates challenges that come without a face to face communication.
 You need to establish rituals, that will create a sense of community, even if you’re separated by miles of fiberoptic or copper cable.
 It’s also really easy to create an imbalance between your private and profesional work.
 Leaving the office is as easy as walking to a different room.
 But so is walking back into the office when you should focus on your family life.” – Krzysztof Radecki, CTO.

 We are flexible, allowing us to carry out projects without any problems, even for overseas clients, and operate in different time zones.
 What will work at the DAC look like after the pandemic?
 We do not have a ready solution for this.
-However, we are prepared for different scenarios.
+However, we prepared our company for different scenarios.
 Our mentality and approach to projects have changed.
 We have technical facilities to carry out work both completely remotely and in a hybrid model.
 We are already mixing these models as needed.
 Hybrid operation is the future.